Tara Conner: Controversy

-On December 14, 2006, controversy erupted when TMZ.com published an article stating that Conner might be dethroned as Miss USA for her behavior in several New York City bars.
-The following day the website reported that Conner would be stripped of her crown, and that first runner-up Tamiko Nash, who completed her reign as Miss California USA in October, would inherit the Miss USA title.
+On December 14, 2006, controversy erupted when TMZ.com published an article saying that Conner might be dethroned as Miss USA for her behavior in several New York City bars.
+The next day, the website reported that Conner would be stripped of her crown, and that first runner-up Tamiko Nash, who completed her reign as Miss California USA in October, would inherit the Miss USA title.
 This was neither confirmed nor denied by the Miss Universe Organization.

-The edition of December 16, 2006, of the New York Daily News reported Conner had tested positive for cocaine, had kissed Miss Teen USA Katie Blair in public, and had sneaked men into their Trump Place apartment.
+The December 16, 2006, edition of the New York Daily News reported Conner had tested positive for cocaine, had kissed Miss Teen USA Katie Blair in public, and had sneaked men into their Trump Place apartment.
 One New York City nightlife veteran said, "She really is a small-town girl.
 She just went wild when she came to the city.
 Tara just couldn't handle herself.
-They were sneaking those nightclub guys in and out of the apartment."
-According to Fox News, citing local New York newspapers, Conner "moved out of her apartment in one of Trump's luxury buildings on Manhattan's Upper West Side" sometime during the week of December 11, 2006.
-On December 19, 2006, the day after her 21st birthday, Trump held a press conference saying that Conner was not dethroned as Miss USA.
-"I've always been a believer in second chances," Trump said, citing his brother's death tied to alcoholism.
-Had Conner been dethroned, she would have been the first Miss USA to have her title removed since Mary Leona Gage in 1957.
+They were sneaking those guys in and out of the apartment."

+According to Fox News, citing New York newspapers, Conner "moved out of her apartment in one of Trump's luxury buildings on Manhattan's Upper West Side" sometime during the week of December 11, 2006.
+On December 19, the day after her 21st birthday, Trump said at a press conference that Conner had not been dethroned.
+"I've always been a believer in second chances", he said, citing his brother's death tied to alcoholism.
+Had Conner been dethroned, she would have been the first Miss USA to lose her title since Mary Leona Gage in 1957.
 It was announced that Conner would enter Caron Treatment Centers, a Pennsylvania drug rehabilitation residential treatment center.

-During the press conference Conner declined to comment on allegations of illicit drug use and claimed she was not an alcoholic but acknowledged making serious mistakes.
-After coming out of rehab less than two months later in February 2007, Conner admitted in an interview with Matt Lauer that she had abused cocaine and anti-depressants.
-She also participated in an interview on Larry King Live.
+During the press conference, Conner declined to comment on allegations of illicit drug use.
+She said she was not an alcoholic but acknowledged making serious mistakes.
+After coming out of rehab in February 2007, Conner said in an interview with Matt Lauer that she had abused cocaine and anti-depressants.
+She was also interviewed on Larry King Live.

-On April 1, 2007, she attended WWE's WrestleMania 23 in Detroit, Michigan.
-In the Hair vs. Hair Match she came down to the ring as the attendant of Donald Trump.
-In January 2008 it was announced that Conner would be writing a book about her life as Miss USA and her struggles with drugs and alcohol.

-Conner currently serves as a Public Advocacy Consultant for Caron Treatment Centers, sharing her journey of recovery with others and being an advocate for those whose lives have been impacted by addiction.
+Conner currently serves as a Public Advocacy Consultant for Caron Treatment Centers, sharing her journey of recovery with others and being an advocate for those whose lives have been affected by addiction.